New Zealand Election 2023

 Free dental care

-It appears that the Green Party may only be providing free dental care through a new government-owned New Zealand Dental Service.
-This may not be the best way of providing such a service.
-While an expanded government dental service may be worthwhile in some areas, it may be preferable to provide payments to existing dentists to enable them to provide basic services free or at a very much reduced cost rather than set up a full government monopoly on free dental care.
+The Green Party proposes the introduction of free dental care for everyone.
+However, it appears that the Green Party may intend to provide all free dental care through a new government-owned New Zealand Dental Service.
+While an expanded government dental service may be worthwhile, particularly in some areas, this may not be the best way to provide such a service.
+It may be preferable to also provide payments to existing dentists to enable them to provide basic services free to their patients or at a very much reduced cost rather than set up a full government monopoly on free dental care.

 Wealth tax